alphagov/govuk-frontend/docs/releasing/publishing-from-a-support-branch.md

 3. Run `npm run publish-release`, which will prompt you to check whether the npm tag looks as expected.

-  If you're following these instructions, you may be publishing an out-of-order release.
-Do not tag this release as the 'latest' release on npm.
+  If you're publishing a release for a previous major version, do not tag this release as the 'latest' release on npm.
 Instead, give the tag the format `latest-[major-version-number]`, for example, `latest-4`.

   Enter `y` to continue.
 If you think the tag should be different, enter `N` to have the option to set your own npm tag.